The live mid-rate AUD to CNY exchange rate is 4.5831. Compare currency conversion rates - Reduce FX costs.

 Our real-time foreign transfer and travel money/cards comparison calculators make shopping around easy and help you calculate how much you can save.

-Read our Currency guide to China - a practical currency and money guide to travel, living and doing business in China with the Chinese yuan.
+Read our Currency guide to China — a practical currency and money guide to travel in China plus living and doing business with the Chinese yuan.

 It's worth noting that while these tips can help you save on exchange rates, it's important to be aware that no single method is guaranteed to provide the best exchange rate in every situation, and it may require some research and comparison-shopping to find the best option for your specific needs.